PhD candidate in Molecular Plant Immunity

 - Present research at meetings, etc.;

-- Co-supervise graduate students;
+- Co-supervise undergraduate and graduate students;

 - Follow university guidelines, scientific ethics and integrity.